pivotal-cf/docs-pks/vsphere-persistent-storage.hbs.md

 For procedural information about configuring PVs, see [Configuring and Using PersistentVolumes](volumes.html).

-For information about which vSphere CSI Driver features are supported by TKGI, see [vSphere CSI Driver Supported Features and Requirements](vsphere-cns.html#supported-feature) in _Deploying and Managing Cloud Native Storage (CNS) on vSphere_.
+For information about which vSphere CSI Driver features are supported by {{ vars.product_short }}, see [vSphere CSI Driver Supported Features and Requirements](vsphere-cns.html#supported-feature) in _Deploying and Managing Cloud Native Storage (CNS) on vSphere_.